 Home Safety and Security from Intruders

-Today we are going to look at the pros and cons of home safety and security from intruders.
+In this blog, we are going to look at the pros and cons of home safety and security from intruders.

 DISCLAIMER: I am not a lawyer.
 The ideas expressed hear are suggestions.
 YOU must ultimately make the decision what works for you the best in your situation.
 I have based my suggestions on experience, researching certain laws, and advice from professionals.

-As many are aware, the saying my home is my castle is the rule many use to defend themselves from an intruder.
+As many are aware, the saying “my home is my castle” is the rule many use to defend themselves from an intruder.
 Its easy to say that if someone breaches your household you take whatever action is necessary.
 This is not the best mind set in all cases.